nidhipatel-13/waf/README.md

-# 🛡️ Sentinel SOC WAF
+# 🛡️Sentinel WAF

-Sentinel SOC WAF is a Flask-based intelligent Web Application Firewall (WAF) with a real-time SOC dashboard for detecting, blocking, and visualizing cyber attacks.
+Sentinel  WAF is a Flask-based intelligent Web Application Firewall (WAF) with a real-time SOC dashboard for detecting, blocking, and visualizing cyber attacks.

 ---